Bithoor: History

+Bithoor, historically known as Utpalaranya, has roots in Hindu mythology and ancient Indian history.
+According to Hindu belief, Lord Brahma came to Utpalaranya, where he performed an Ashwamedha yagna.
+On completion of the ritual, the forests of Utpalaranya became known as brahmavarta, from which the modern name Bithoor is derived.

 Bithur was listed in the Ain-i Akbari (c.
 1595) as a mahal under sarkar Kannauj.
 It was listed with an assessed revenue of 2,921,389 dams and was expected to supply 5,000 infantry and 300 cavalry to the Mughal army.

-Bithoor has been closely associated with the Indian independence movement, especially the Indian Rebellion of 1857.
-It was at one time home to many of the rebellion's most prominent participants including the Rani of Jhansi, Lakshmi Bai.
-During the British Raj, Bithoor used to be part of Cawnpore district (now Kanpur) in the United Provinces.
+Bithoor has been closely associated with the Indian independence movement, especially with the Indian Rebellion of 1857.
+It was at one time home to many of the rebellion's most prominent participants, including the Rani of Jhansi, Lakshmi Bai.
+During the British Raj, Bithoor was part of Cawnpore district (now Kanpur) in the United Provinces.
 The last of the Peshwas, Baji Rao II, was banished to Bithur; his adopted son, Nana Sahib, made the town his headquarters.
 Bithur was captured by General Havelock on 19 July 1857.
 The town was subsequently attacked and occupied by the British, who razed Nana Sahib's palace and the temples in the town in retaliation for the brutal massacre of over 300 British men, women and children who had been lured out of their defences at Cawnpore by a group of Indian rebels with a promise of truce during the Siege of Cawnpore.
-Angered British troops also carried out numerous reprisals against the citizenry of Bithoor, included anyone suspected of being involved in the rebellion.
+Angered British troops also carried out numerous reprisals against the citizenry of Bithoor, including anyone suspected of being involved in the rebellion.
 Numerous private houses in Bithoor were also looted and burnt.

+Geography

+Bithoor is situated on the southern bank of river Ganga in Kanpur Nagar district, Uttar Pradesh.
+The area lies within the Ganga basin and consists of alluvial deposits containing sand, silt and clay.

+Bithoor has a tropical climate with hot and dry summer from April to June/July with mean maximum temperature around 41°C (105°F).
+Winter is from mid- November to February with temperature averaging 8.5°C (47.3°F).
+The rainy season extends from June to September with average rainfall of 177mm.

+Ecology and biodiversity

+Bithoor has a diverse natural ecosystem along the Ganga river basin.

+Flora

+The local vegetative cover is dominated by planted trees along with naturally growing flora.
+These trees are fruit, flower and seed bearing.
+The key tree species in the area are Tectona grandis(Teak), Dalbergia sissoo(Shisham), Terminalia arjuna (Arjun), Acacia arabica(Babool), Madhuca indica(Mahua), Ficus religiosa(Peepal), Ficus benghalensis(Bargad), Mangifera indica(Mango) and Syzygium cumini(Jamun).